veelenga/jira_report/README.md

 `url`, `username`, `password` and some other parameters can be added to [configuration file](#configuration).
 Also you can use mixed approach (keep some options in file, others enter from command line).
 For example if you do not want to keep password in configuration file, just don't, you will be asked.

-Also you can use it directly in ruby:
+Also you can use it directly in ruby code:

 ```ruby
 require 'jira_report'